uwcart/mapstudy/README.md

 The MapStudy framework is currently in beta release, version 0.1.
 Note that not all functionality is complete.
 At this time, Leaflet is the only active map library.

+## Can I have a preview please?

+To see a demo app created with the MapStudy framework, [click here](http://uwcart.github.io/mapstudy/).

+To access the setup application (which has a live preview feature), [click here](http://grad.geography.wisc.edu/cmsack/mapstudy/setup/)

 # Documentation - Version 0.1

 ## Contents